global-roam/InterviewQuestions/README.md

 email, private github or some other method (we just ask that you don't make the solution public).
 What we're really interested in is *how* you solve the problem.
 For example, is your code readable, robust and extensible?
-We will be keen to discuss your solution with you during your interview.
+We will be keen to discuss your solution with you.